 The Butt It's "officially" called the Buttery and it serves up scrumptious food and great movies late-night Sunday through Thursday.
 The food is cheap and the movies are free.

 Computer Cluster Several PCs, a couple of Macs, a photocopier and a fax machine.

 Curtis & Curtiss Library Holds non-circulating editions of JE Fellows' writings, Yale memorabilia and current magazines.
 A cozy place to study.

 Dance Studio Practice your moves in JE's new practice space.

-Game Room Complete with two pool tables, wall-mounted TVs, new couch- es, ping-pong and foosball tables, and anything else you could ever want in life.
+Game Room Complete with two pool tables, wall-mounted TVs, new couches, ping-pong and foosball tables, and anything else you could ever want in life.

 Great Hall Known commonly as the JE Dining Hall.
 The Great Hall also hosts social events, dances and concerts.

 Gym Houses state-of-the-art exercise equipment, a television and a water dispenser.

-JE Press The oldest , most elaborate an d recently renovated printing press in Yale College.
+JE Press The oldest, most elaborate andd recently renovated printing press in Yale College.
 Get involved!

 Laundry Room The hot spot for getting upperclassmen's brights their brightest and whites their whitest.

-Lower Taft Library Maintains a general subject and reference collection, study car- rels, tables and chairs.
+Lower Taft Library Maintains a general subject and reference collection, study carrels, tables and chairs.
 Officially, the Robert Taft Library.

 Skype Room JE has a newly refurbished room in the basement, entry H adjacent to the Dance Studio which can be used for video and private interviews for internships, jobs or fellowships.

 See Gygi to gain access.

-Pianos Beautiful twin grand pianos adorn the JE Common Room; multiple practice rooms also house pianos.
-Student Kitchen Located in the basement; comes complete with a large refrigera- tor/freezer, stove, microwave, oven, sink, appliances, and plenty of counter space.
+Pianos Beautiful twin grand pianos adorn the JE Common Room;

+multiple practice rooms also house pianos.

+Student Kitchen Located in the basement; comes complete with a large refrigerator/freezer, stove, microwave, oven, sink, appliances, and plenty of counter space.

 Theatre Perfect for student productions and equipped with a projector for movie-watching, the theatre is a space for JE students to turn for entertainment.

-Upper Taft Library The upper level of Taft Library with tables, chairs and awesome lighting.
-Officially the Beekman Cannon Reading Room .
+Upper Taft Library The upper level of Taft Library with tables, chairs and awe-

-LOOKING EAST IN THE COURTYARD DURING SPRING.

-JE'S ILLUSTRIOUS, VAULTED GREAT HALL.
-NOT ONLY DO THEY SERVE BREAKFASTS FOR CHAMPIONS, BUT BRUNCHES, LUNCHES, AND DINNERS, TOO.

-The JE courtyard in winter.
-Lights are strung throughout the college.
+Looking east in the courtyard during spring.

+JE's illustrious, vaulted Great Hall.
+Not only do they serve breakfasts for champions, but brunches, lunches, and dinners, too.